 16. Save on shipping.

-Jessie Connors, CEO of luxury e-tailer Peppermint Park, which has been noted in publications such as O Magazine, notes that her shipping manager constantly checks and compares prices on shipping, negotiates better terms, and makes sure that they save every penny they can.
+Jessie Connors, CEO of luxury e-tailer Peppermint Park, notes that her shipping manager constantly checks and compares prices on shipping, negotiates better terms and makes sure that they save every penny they can.
 As Connor states, "If we save a few pennies in shipping on each product the savings falls to the bottom line and can add up to become big money."